 Faculty of Arts

-2015 Empowerment Conference papersFrom Philosophy to History to Gender Studies and more, participants in our 2015 Student Empowerment Conference were asked to think about the following questions: “How do class, race and gender complicate life on campus and in the wider world?
+For the 2015 Student Empowerment Conference, participants were asked to consider these questions: “How do class, race and gender complicate life on campus and in the wider world?
 How are our everyday experiences shaped by power relationships?
 What is the relationship between power and knowledge?”
+Read their work.